 But Chambers is talking about the man who has seen his own wretched wickedness in living color.
 This man is in trouble with the Owner of the universe and has nothing he can give to make it right.
 All he can do is come squirming up to the bench and say, “I don’t want to die, Lord.”

-Such a scoundrel as this would seem to be audacious, greedy, shameless — anything but humble.
+Such a scoundrel as this would seem audacious, greedy, shameless—anything but humble.
 What gall for him to think he can even approach God after everything he’s done.
-He has been self-serving and ruthless; he’s preyed upon the naive trust of the young, taken everything that wasn’t nailed down, trashed the virtue of girls he had managed to charm.
+He has been self-serving and ruthless, preyed upon the naive trust of the young, taken everything that wasn’t nailed down, trashed the virtue of girls he had managed to charm.
 After all that, he has been heard cursing God for his privation and the well-earned contempt of his fellows.

 Now that he has used up all his wiggle room and “the cords of his sin hold him fast” (Prov.
 5:22), now he comes to God?
 Where was his remorse before, his sense of shame, his feelings for the people he hurt and swindled, his desire to set things right with his Creator and with his fellow men?

-Which of us wouldn’t pale at the thought of going through with such a painful undertaking as this?
-And Simon is no different.
+Most of us pale at the thought of going through with such a painful undertaking as this, and Simon is no different.
 As he has said to Monty, “I’ve got to pay my own way.”
-This is coming from a disheveled vagrant who has ironically been “paying” for proffered means, blankets and lodging with pages of Monty’s senior thesis, the only copy of which has fallen into his hands by a bizarre mishap.
+This is coming from a disheveled vagrant who has ironically been “paying” for food, blankets and lodging with pages of Monty’s senior thesis, the only copy of which has fallen into his hands by a bizarre mishap.

 With regard to our moral destitution, God isn’t rubbing it in our faces.
-As unpleasant as it may be to acknowledge our predicament, it is necessary for the purpose of truly understanding what God has done for us in Christ.
-For many, it is essential for repentance and enables them to sincerely reach out to God with all due urgency.
-Some people seem able to see the bankruptcy of their odious natures (which we all have) without ever traveling far on perdition’s road.
+As unpleasant as it is to acknowledge our predicament, we must—otherwise we can never truly understand what God has done for us in Christ.
+It may well be the only thing that enables us to cry out to God with all due urgency.
+Some people seem to be able to see the bankruptcy of their odious natures (which we all have) without ever traveling far on perdition’s road.
 I don’t know how.
-All I know is that there is a distinctive fragrance that accompanies the brokenness of the mature Christian.
-There is a conspicuous absence of pride and judgmentalism and a cascade of love, gratitude and joy.
-This is the human soul that has come to God as a bare-naked, trembling sinner—and come away a beloved child of God.
+All I know is that there is a distinctive fragrance around the mature Christian—a conspicuous absence of pride and judgment, which have been replaced by love, joy and gratitude.
+This is a human soul that has come to God as a bare-naked, trembling sinner—and come away a beloved child of God.